dynamicspartnersee/dynamicspartnersee.github.io/apps/einvoices-for-estonia/docs/en-US/help.md

 <br/>

-## Send Master Data to Omniva
+## Send Master Data to Finbite
-You can send to Omniva Invoice Management the following master data:
+You can send to Finbite Invoice Management the following master data:
 - **G/L Accounts**
 - **Dimensions**
 - **Vendors and Customers**

-In the respective tables there is field **Send to Omniva**.
-Mark this field for records that You want to send to Omniva.
+In the respective tables there is field **Send to Finbite**.
+Mark this field for records that You want to send to Finbite.

 <br>

-To send data manually, open the **Omniva Document Exchange Service Setup** and from Actions -> Master Data select suitable action:
+To send data manually, open the **Finbite Document Exchange Service Setup** and from Actions -> Master Data select suitable action:
 - **Send G/L Accounts**
 - **Send Dimensions**
 - **Send Vendors and Customers**